Blocking onmicrosoft.com Emails in Exchange Online Protection

 regex101.com for testing the regex expression

 Do the following redirect the message to hosted quarantine and except if the sender address matches any of these text patterns and enter yourtenant.onmicrosoft.com or yourtenant.mail.onmicrosoft.com or mailinglistbounce.com or postmaster (where mailinglistbounce.com is any entry such as a mailing list that was detected in the last 30 days of your query).
+Most of the hits on this rule that are not spam/phish I have seen to be out of office replies, so I also exclude the message properties where the message type is OOF so that these get delivered and not quarantined.

 Set rule conditions in Exchange Online